-The Academic Schedule is also available online and contains a tentative schedule (subject to change) for Summer 2018 to Spring 2020.
+The Academic Schedule is also available online and contains a tentative schedule (subject to change) for Summer 2019 to Spring 2021.
 Updated information will be available from the Registrar's Office website at www.uleth.ca/ross/academic-schedule.

-Admission application and document deadlines - see www.uleth.ca/ross/admissions/grad/deadlines.
+Admission application and document deadlines - see p.
+22.

-The University of Lethbridge operates three terms during the academic year:
+The University of Lethbridge School of Graduate Studies operates three terms during the academic year: